coding-glith/leetcode/array/number_of_islands.md

 > * Can you do it in time complexity O(k log mn), where k is the length of the positions?

+Time limit exceeded error.
+This solution is O(k*m*n), cause every time calling the bfs, need to scan all possible surroundings.

 ```Python
 class Solution(object):
     def numIslands2(self, m, n, positions):